brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-19-terminal-based-installation.md

----
-layout: post
-title: Shoot a terminal and install a ball
+# Shoot a terminal and install a ball
----

 ![Music on Tux)](/static/2008/linux-music.jpg)